madhavan2454/assignment-2-job-posting-and-application-portal/README.md

 ### -> Project Description:

-● In this Project, I had implemented fully functional "Job Posting and Application Portal".
+● In this Project, I had implemented the backend REST APIs for job to perform CRUD operations.
+READ: GET /api/candidates to get a list of all candidates from the database.
+■ CREATE: POST /api/candidates to add a new candidate to the database.
+■ UPDATE: PUT /api/candidates/{id} to modify an existing candidate's data.
+■ DELETE: DELETE /api/candidates/{id} to remove a candidate.

 ● I had created a system to store, view, and organize information about the jobs.

-● The core of this project is to perform "CRUD" Operations for jobs, which stands for Create, Read, Update, and Delete.